FontLab Studio 5, Fontographer 5 and TypeTool 3 on macOS 10.15 Catalina

 Codeweavers Crossover 19

-Codeweavers Crossover 19 for Mac is currently in beta.
-This version runs on macOS Catalina and lets you run 32-bit Windows apps.
+Codeweavers CrossOver Mac version 19 runs on macOS Catalina and lets you run 32-bit Windows apps.
 It does not require a full virtual machine and a full Windows license (it uses the a “thin” emulation layer that makes Windows apps run on macOS without actual Windows installed).

 This is a lightweight solution.
 The Crossover app, a “bottle” that emulates Windows plus the FontLab apps take no more than 1 GB of hard drive space.
 Crossover that runs Windows apps takes much less RAM than real Windows in a virtual machine, and the apps run at native speeds.